‘A death sentence for my son’: Israel plans to deport sick Palestinians back to Gaza, patients and doctors say

 Al-Najjar has been working to get her son medically evacuated to a third country for the last two years.
 She managed to get World Health Organization (WHO) approval for a medical transfer but has been looking for 14 months for a host country to accept her son for treatment.

 On Tuesday morning, she got news that she said made her heart stop.
-Doctors at Makassed Hospital told her that Israeli authorities have decided to send all Gazan patients back home next week, even those who are currently undergoing treatment.
+Doctors at Makassed Hospital told her that Israeli authorities had decided to send all Gazan patients back home the next week, even those who are currently undergoing treatment.

 “All my hard work will vanish before my eyes.
 I can’t comprehend how a sick child is going to be sent back to a disaster-stricken area… This is a death sentence for my son,” she told CNN.

+The family was informed on Sunday evening that Yamen’s name had been dropped from the list of patients to be deported on Monday morning, and that he would be allowed to stay for treatment for his chronic condition.

-Yamen and his mother are among at least 89 Gazan patients and their companions due for deportation, according to medical teams at Makassed Hospital and Augusta Victoria Hospital in East Jerusalem.
+But around 100 Gazan patients and their companions were still due for deportation, according to medical teams at Makassed Hospital and Augusta Victoria Hospital in East Jerusalem and the Sheba-Tal Hasmomer hospital in Israel.
 They told CNN that while most patients have agreed to return to Gaza, some are being sent against their will as there is no treatment for them in the battered enclave.
 The WHO said last month that 94% of hospitals there have been damaged or destroyed.

 The youngest of those being deported are babies born to women who were brought to Jerusalem for treatment, while the oldest is 85 years old, hospital authorities said.
 Most have been in the city since before the war.

-Salwa Massad, a research manager at WHO, told CNN that the organization has been asked by the Israeli military’s Coordinator of Government Activities in the Territories (COGAT) to facilitate the transfer of the patients early next week.
+Salwa Massad, a research manager at WHO, told CNN that the organization had been asked by the Israeli military’s Coordinator of Government Activities in the Territories (COGAT) to facilitate the transfer of the patients.

-CNN has reached out COGAT about the potential deportation of sick Palestinians to Gaza but has yet to receive a response.
+CNN has reached out COGAT but has yet to receive a response.

 Yamen’s father, brother and two sisters are in Gaza, displaced in a tent camp in Al-Mawasi in the south after their home in Gaza City was bombed.
 He hasn’t seen them in two years.

-Note: Correction: This story has been updated to reflect that most of the patients have agreed to return to Gaza.
-This story has also been updated with additional information.